 Special equipment required for the project may be included in the budget if such equipment is not available in the institution where the project is located.
-Such equipment remains the property of Ohio Cancer Research under the stewardship of the principal investigator until the project period and all renewals of the original grant period are concluded.
+Such equipment remains the property of OCR under the stewardship of the principal investigator until the project period and all renewals of the original grant period are concluded.
 The ownership of equipment proceeds to the sponsoring institution unless prior arrangements for the disposition of the equipment are made during the tenure of the grant.

 A final progress report of work accomplished will be required, regardless of the duration of the grant.
 Grantees whose grants are being terminated (including those investigators who are leaving Ohio) should submit final reports within thirty (30) days after termination of the grant.